BigOokie/skycoin-slides/skycoin-slides/consumer/skycoin.skywire.md

 ### Foundation of a
 ### New Internet

+Note:
-Note: Skywire lays the foundation for distributed bandwidth, storage, and computation essential to the new  peer-to-peer internet.
+Skywire lays the foundation for distributed bandwidth, storage, and computation essential to the new peer-to-peer internet.
 In the future, this holy trinity of digital commodities will be affordable and easily accessible to the world through Skywire.
-And in the not-too-distant future Skywire combined with the  ubiquity of Skywire Miners will provide the nodes to efficiently decentralize the limitless number of  blockchain applications that will run on Skycoin’s Fiber architecture.
+And in the not-too-distant future Skywire combined with the  ubiquity of Skywire Miners will provide the nodes to efficiently decentralize the limitless number of blockchain applications that will run on Skycoin's Fiber architecture.

 ---